hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 In the above example, if the user is not uploading an image file then the **entity reprompt message** would ask the user for a valid input.

-**Video** attachment type is only for **Whatsapp bots** as we will be able to upload videos there.
-Once you successfully upload the video, you will get an automated message along with your predefined Bot Says messages -
+**Video** attachment type is only for **Whatsapp bots** as the user will be able to upload videos only on Whatsapp.
+Once the user successfully uploads the video, he will get an automated message along with the predefined Bot Says messages -

 "Please wait while we process your video message."